 A hypothesis only serves as a framework to achieve a conclusion.
 You can start conducting experiments after defining your hypothesis and specifying your variables.
 It's ideal for gathering facts supporting your theory, but don't be concerned if your research disproves it; it's all a part of the scientific procedure.

 Now that you know what to anticipate, you can prepare yourself.
 Your initial response should be expressed in one clear, crisp sentence.

 Ensure your hypothesis is evaluated and explicit.
 There are many ways to formulate a hypothesis, but it must include the following, and all terminology used must have precise definitions:

 Experimental methods are employed to demonstrate the causal connections between the variables.
-In an experiment, a researcher deliberately modifies a critical variable (the independent variable) and evaluates the impact on a different variable (known as the dependent variable).
+In an experiment, a researcher deliberately modifies a critical variable (the independent variable) and evaluates the impact on a different variable (the dependent variable).